 Any video on YouTube always ends with suggested videos.
-Not only does that create an opportunity for distracting a viewer, it could also open the door for competitors information to appear alongside yours (which might not be a bad thing).
+Not only does that create an opportunity for distracting a viewer, it could also open the door for competitor information to appear alongside yours (which might not be a bad thing).
 Brands are also finding out that their advertising is funding hate speech.
 To YouTube’s credit, it shines when you want to host content that can be discovered through organic search.

 So this doesn’t seem like a rant against YouTube, I’m going to outline some of the pros.